 • By the absence of the check list

 That it has deficiencies that may prejudice its safe navigation must inform the Cowes Harbour Authority immediately and Southampton VTS, when appropriate.
-The Harbour Authority must forward this information to the Maritime and Coastguard Agency.
+The Harbour Authority must forward this information to the MCA.